African Tiger Fishing In Zimbabwe

-African Tiger fish (hydrocynus vittatus) will give any fisherman an exhilarating challenge.
-The tiger found in Lake Kariba are the second largest variety.
-Its name is a combination of the english phrases ‘water dog’ and ‘striped’.
+The African tiger fish (hydrocynus vittatus) will give any fisherman an exhilarating challenge.
+Tiger fishing in Zimbabwe will get you the second largest known variety.
+Its name is a combination of the English phrases “water dog” and “striped”.

-The african tiger fish have a reputation within the sport fishing enthusiasts community as being fierce, wily creatures.
-They are considered as being among the most exciting freshwater game fish in Africa and one of the most popular Kariba activities.
+The tiger fish have a reputation within the sport fishing enthusiasts community as being fierce, wily creatures.
+They are considered to be among the most exciting freshwater game fish in Africa and one of the most popular Kariba activities.

 To have a successful Kariba fishing trip, certain factors such as the weather and behaviors of the fish at different times of the year should all be taken into account when thinking of catching tiger fish.

 It is a fierce predator with a long slender shape and a forked caudal fin.
-Their scales are described as large, iridescent and silvery with their appearance changing from light to dark shades of colour.
-This fish can grow to up to 33 pounds.
+Their scales are described as large, iridescent, and silvery with their appearance changing from light to dark shades of color.

 Although they grow to quite large sizes, this fish is seen as the equivalent to the South American Piranha, even though it belongs to a completely different zoological family.
 Like the piranha, they have interlocking, razor-sharp teeth, muscular bodies, and are extremely aggressive and efficient predators who often hunt in groups.

 They are known as fierce predators.
-The African Tiger are the first freshwater fish to have been recorded and confirmed in attacking and catching birds in flight showing both their agility and ferociousness.
+The African Tiger is the first freshwater fish to have been recorded and confirmed in attacking and catching birds in flight showing both their agility and ferociousness.

 This fish will attack a prey as large as itself, including small animals that may be browsing along river banks.
 They will also turn to cannibalism when food is scarce.